Pharmacy’s Focus on Customer Satisfaction Sets the Bar for the Healthcare Industry

-The 2014 U.S. Pharmacy Study is based on responses from 13,951 pharmacy customers who filled a new prescription or refilled a prescription during the three months prior to the survey period.
+The 2015 U.S. Pharmacy Study is based on responses from 14,914 pharmacy customers who filled a new prescription or refilled a prescription during the three months prior to the survey period.
 The study was fielded in May and June 2015.

 Media Relations Contacts